Requirements and Warnings

 - You sync both awards to COD.
 These appear in your SAIG Log as COD submissions.
 COD later responds and accepts both awards; these show in your SAIG Log as COD responses.

 - A work study position opens up and you offer Timothy a $2,500 FWS award.
-He accepts it and the award is pushed to COD Awards for sync.
+He accepts it.

 - In light of the FWS award, Timothy requests that you lower his Direct Loan amount to $2,000.
 You edit the DL award and its disbursements.
 The DL award is synced with COD, and your CFL as of the DL disbursement dates is reduced.

 - Timothy begins attending classes in Fall 2022; his invoice for tuition and fees is due two weeks after classes begin.
 You include his Pell and Direct Loan awards in a disbursement batch.

 - At the Authorization Requested stage of the batch, the Released indicator is set to Yes.
 COD tells G5 to adjust your Current Funding Level (CFL) before the disbursement date and informs you that the funds have been requested.

 - You draw down the Pell and DL funds from G5 and apply them to Timothy's charges.